doxulo/FtcRobotController-master/README.md

 ## Release 16.02.09

  * Improved battery checker feature so that voltage values get refreshed regularly (every 250 msec) on Driver Station (DS) user interface.
- * Improved software so that Robot Controller (RC) is much more resilient and “self-healing” to USB disconnects:
+ * Improved software so that Robot Controller (RC) is much more resilient and “seLF-healing” to USB disconnects:
     - If user attempts to start/restart RC with one or more module missing, it will display a warning but still start up.
     - When running an op mode, if one or more modules gets disconnected, the RC & DS will display warnings,and robot will keep on working in spite of the missing module(s).
     - If a disconnected module gets physically reconnected the RC will auto detect the module and the user will regain control of the recently connected module.